 As we mentioned, much of your website design costs will depend on who you hire and how you hire them.

-The most common options chosen are website builders, freelancers, and agencies.
+The most common options chosen are website builders, diy website builder, freelancers, and agencies.

 A Website Builder

 Free website builders have gotten incredibly popular, and it’s easy to understand why.
 Thanks to WYSIWYG editors and pre-built templates, it’s easy for someone totally inexperienced with web design to put together a decent, professional-looking website – and you won’t have to pay much to do it.
 The tools are accessible, and many best website builders offer additional services and features, including hosting, marketing, and more.